A Perceptually Optimized and Self-Calibrated Tone Mapping Operator: Related Work

 The design of the above-mentioned TMOs is mostly based on empirical rules, with little validity of perceptual optimality of such rules.
-Perceptual optimization of tone mapping in a cross-dynamic-range setting has been investigated by Tumblin and Rushmeier~\cite{Tumblin1993} and later by the authors in~\cite{tumblin1999two,mantiuk2008display}, who employed simple parametric functions with limited expressiveness.
+Perceptual optimization of tone mapping in a cross-dynamic-range setting has been investigated by Tumblin~\etal~in~\cite{tumblin1993tone} and later by Tumblin~\etal~in~\cite{tumblin1999two} and Mantiuk~\etal~in~\cite{mantiuk2008display}, who employed simple parametric functions with limited expressiveness.
 More generally, HDR image tone mapping can be formulated as a constrained optimization problem~\cite{ma2015high,laparra2017perceptually}:

-where $S$ denotes a calibrated HDR image, and $\mathcal{C}$ is the set of feasible tone-mapped images given physical constraints. $\ell(\cdot,\cdot)$ denotes an objective metric that is capable of measuring the perceptual distance between two images of different dynamic ranges. $I^{\star}$ is the optimal tone-mapped image under the criterion $\ell(S,\cdot)$.
-Note that traditional objective quality metrics such as the mean squared error (MSE) and the structural similarity (SSIM) index~\cite{wang2004image} are not suitable here because they assume that the two images being compared have the same dynamic range (see Sec. \ref{sec:ablation experiment} and Fig. \ref{fig:optimization}).
+where $S$ denotes a photometrically calibrated HDR image, and $\mathcal{C}$ is the set of feasible tone-mapped images given physical constraints (\eg, the minimum and maximum luminances of a given display device). $\ell(\cdot,\cdot)$ denotes an objective metric that is capable of measuring the perceptual distance between two images of different dynamic ranges. $I^{\star}$ is the optimal tone-mapped image under the criterion $\ell(S,\cdot)$.
+Note that traditional objective quality metrics such as the mean squared error (MSE), the structural similarity (SSIM) index~\cite{wang2004image}, and HDR visible difference predictor (HDR-VDP)~\cite{Mantiuk04Visible, Mantiuk2011VDP2} are not suitable here because they assume that the two images being compared have the same dynamic range (see Sec. \ref{sec:ablation experiment} and Fig. \ref{fig:optimization}).
 Common choices for $\ell(\cdot,\cdot)$ include TMQI~\cite{yeganeh2012objective} and NLPD~\cite{laparra2017perceptually}.
 Due to the non-convexity of TMQI and NLPD and the high-dimensionality of the constrained optimization problem, gradient-based iterative solvers were originally proposed, which are computationally prohibitive.